xcherryio/apis/goapi/xcapi/docs/AsyncStateExecuteResponse.md

 `func (o *AsyncStateExecuteResponse) HasWriteToLocalAttributes() bool`

 HasWriteToLocalAttributes returns a boolean if a field has been set.

+### GetUpdatedAppDatabaseReadRequest

+`func (o *AsyncStateExecuteResponse) GetUpdatedAppDatabaseReadRequest() AppDatabaseReadRequest`

+GetUpdatedAppDatabaseReadRequest returns the UpdatedAppDatabaseReadRequest field if non-nil, zero value otherwise.

+### GetUpdatedAppDatabaseReadRequestOk

+`func (o *AsyncStateExecuteResponse) GetUpdatedAppDatabaseReadRequestOk() (*AppDatabaseReadRequest, bool)`

+GetUpdatedAppDatabaseReadRequestOk returns a tuple with the UpdatedAppDatabaseReadRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpdatedAppDatabaseReadRequest

+`func (o *AsyncStateExecuteResponse) SetUpdatedAppDatabaseReadRequest(v AppDatabaseReadRequest)`

+SetUpdatedAppDatabaseReadRequest sets UpdatedAppDatabaseReadRequest field to given value.

+### HasUpdatedAppDatabaseReadRequest

+`func (o *AsyncStateExecuteResponse) HasUpdatedAppDatabaseReadRequest() bool`

+HasUpdatedAppDatabaseReadRequest returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)